Upplýsingar um umsóknar- og inntökuferli á alþjóðlegum meistaranámsbrautum eru eingöngu á ensku.

 Furthermore, they evaluate the applicant’s ability to take initiative and work independently, their creativity, ability to collaborate, and whether the applicant possesses independent and critical thinking.
 Applicants will have completed BA/BS Degree or equivalent and it is desirable that they have acquired work experience in the field of fine art.

 Applicants that do not fulfil the above requirement can be admitted to the programme provided that they demonstrate an understanding of fine art, its principles and mediums.
-It is an advantage for applicants to have had some time to work as artists after completing their bachelor degree.
+It is an advantage for applicants to have had some time to work as artists after completing their BA degree.

 Furthermore, applicants are required to supplement their application with a statement outlining their area of interest within the field and the methods and/or research questions that they intend to investigate further through their art practices and study.